kupaff/LetsMapKenya/README.md

 # LetsMapKenya
-Side project to provide kenya geo data for developers work in progress .. data is not validate but closely accurate
+Side project to provide kenya geo data for developers work in progress .. data is not validated but closely accurate

 # Breakdown of the Postal Code: